udehokechukwu96-tech/Personal-Cashflow-Analysis/README.md

 •	Analyze expenses by category, and

-•	Analyze expenses and channel
+•	Analyze expenses by the channel

 ## Dashboard Features
 # Income Analysis